7 Mistakes Ruining Your ADHD Notion Setup

 If adding a single task requires filling out 12 different properties — Priority, Energy, Mood, Context, Client, Project, Lunar Cycle — you’re going to stop doing it.
 The friction kills momentum before you even start the work.

 Minimize your properties.
 Ask yourself: what is the absolute minimum information I need to move this task forward?
 Funnel the chaos into one place before you try to categorize it.
-If you need a layout that actually makes sense for humans (not robots), our Notion templates are built with exactly this in mind.
+If you need a layout built for actual humans, our ADHD Notion templates are built with exactly this in mind.

 No Quick Capture or Brain Dump Zone